beyond-the-cloud-dev/soql-lib/README.md

 ```
 ## Benefits

+### Separation of Concerns

+> Separating the various concerns into different systems or layers makes code easier to navigate and maintain.
+When changes are made, the impacts and regressions on other areas are minimized, and a healthier and more adaptable program evolves. ~ Salesforce
 ### SOQL Errors handling

 No *List has no rows for assignment to SObject* error.
 When record not found value will be set to null.